The Fens: Early Middle Ages and Middle Ages

 After the end of Roman Britain, there is a break in written records.
 It is thought that some Iceni may have moved west into the Fens to avoid the Angles, who were migrating across the North Sea from Angeln (modern Schleswig) and settling what would become East Anglia.
 Surrounded by water and marshes, the Fens provided a safe area that was easily defended and not particularly desirable to invading Anglo-Saxons.

 It has been proposed that the names of West Walton, Walsoken and Walpole suggest the native British population, with the Wal- coming from the Old English walh, meaning "foreigner".
 However, the villages are in close proximity to the old Roman sea wall, so the wal- element is more probably from wal or weal, meaning "wall".
 Walton is generally believed to mean "wall-town", Walsoken to mean "the district under particular jurisdiction by the wall", and Walpole to mean simply "wall-pole" (Old English wal and pal).

 When written records resume in Anglo-Saxon England, the names of a number of peoples of the Fens are recorded in the Tribal Hidage and Christian histories.
 They include North Gyrwe (Peterborough and Crowland), South Gyrwe (Ely), the Spalda (Spalding), and Bilmingas (part of south Lincolnshire).

 In the early Christian period of Anglo-Saxon England, a number of Christians sought the isolation that could be found in the wilderness of the Fens.
 Later classified as saints, often with close royal links, they include Guthlac, Etheldreda, Pega, and Wendreda.
 Hermitages on the islands became centres of communities which later developed as monasteries with massive estates.
 In the Life of Saint Guthlac, a biography of the East Anglian hermit who lived in the Fens during the early 8th century, Saint Guthlac was described as attacked on several occasions by people he believed were Britons, who were then living in the Fens.
 However, Bertram Colgrave, in the introduction to one edition, doubts this account, because of the lack of evidence of British survival in the region.
 British place names in the area are "very few".

-Monastic life was disrupted by Danish (Anglo-Saxon) raids and centuries of settlement from the 6th century but was revived in the mid-10th-century monastic revival.
+Monastic life was disrupted by Danish raids and centuries of settlement from the 8th century but was revived in the mid-10th-century monastic revival.
 In the 11th century, the whole area was incorporated into a united Anglo-Saxon England.
 The Fens remained a place of refuge and intrigue.
 It was here that Alfred Aetheling was brought to be murdered and here where Hereward the Wake based his insurgency against Norman England.

 Fenland monastic houses include the so-called Fen Five (Ely Cathedral Priory, Thorney Abbey, Croyland Abbey, Ramsey Abbey and Peterborough Abbey) as well as Spalding Priory.
 As major landowners, the monasteries played a significant part in the early efforts at drainage of the Fens.